oowenn/2022lolanalysis/README.md

 ></iframe>

 This figure depicts the distributions of the `'multikills'` of different leagues.
 We can see that the CBLOL and VCS leagues have the highest median observed `'multikills'` of 2 whereas the rest of the leagues of a median observed `'multikills'` of 1.

+- Note: All LPL games were missing multikill data, which is why its box plot shows 0.

 <iframe
   src="assets/multikills_by_league.html"
   width="800"